silverhammermba/superuser/_posts/2013-04-01-all_your_base.markdown

 Now we can see that "10" with this new counting system means five, "21" means eleven, and so on.
 Ugh, this is getting really confusing.
 We need names for this stuff.
 In mathematics, these different ways of counting are called different *bases*.
-When we use 0 through 9, we have ten digits so that's "base 10" A.K.A.
+When we use 0 through 9, we have ten digits so that's "base 10" AKA "decimal".
-"decimal".
 0 through 4 is five digits so that would be "base 5".
 To avoid confusion you can put the base next to the number so that it's clear what you mean.
 For
 example: